 Don’t let anxiety stay on top.
 Hypnotherapy could help you to let it go.

-I’m truly sorry if you’ve been driven to seek help for anxiety.
+I’m truly sorry if you’ve been driven to seek hypnotherapy for anxiety.
 That gnawing feeling of dread can destroy your ability to enjoy life and even to focus effectively on basic tasks at home and at work.
+Anxiety eats away at the very fabric of life and drives people into withdrawing from life until they’re stuck at home and too afraid to go anywhere or to do anything.
+I use hypnotherapy for anxiety in Reading, Oxford, Wallingford and Thame pretty much every working day.
+I do understand how debilitating it can be.

 Anxiety doesn’t have to be in control forever!